AHTOH2001/iTechArt_internship/reports/5 week report/README.md

   done only two cards.
 (4 hours)

 ###### P.S.
 The project is comming...
 So I hope it will bring variety in my reports.

+### Friday 13.08

+- Suddenly all cards are in the "to discuss" or in the "done" areas.
+Except those which are forbidden to pass.
+And spent the rest of the time on Udemy course.
+(6 hours)